kferris10/Ch3-TWA-act/index.md

 Based on the ANOVA table, is there evidence of an interaction between wool and tension at the $\alpha = 0.05$ significance level?

-1. Yes
+1. _Yes_
 2. No

 *** .hint
 Check the p-value testing whether there is an interaction

 *** .explanation
-The p-value testing for an interaction is 0.021 so we reject the null of no interaction and conclude that there is an interaction present.
+The p-value testing for an interaction is 0.021 so we reject the null of no interaction and decide that there is an interaction present.

 ---
 ## Next step for Tennis Ball Data